 East Frisian Tea

 It may be somewhat daring to call East Frisia (A region of northwest Germany bordering the Netherlands and the North Sea) a “Nation” and its’ tea the “National Drink” but East Frisians are avid tea drinkers and the whole process of brewing and drinking tea can take on the dimension of a sacred ritual.
 On average, East Frisians consume a stunning 2,500g per person/year.
+The average for all of Germany is 250gr per person per year.

 All the East Frisian blends have a strong Second Flush Assam content, blended with quite small amounts of teas from Darjeeling, Java, and Ceylon.
 These blends, particuliar to East Frisia, are drunk with the addition of a lump of “Kluntje” (a large white rock candy sugar) and a small spoonful of cream in each cup.
-The flavor is malty, strong, spicy, and highly aromatic.
+The flavor is malty, strong, and highly aromatic.
 Protocol demands that the tea must never be stirred in the cup, because the true sensory experience comes in three layers.

 "Teetied" (teatime) In Ostfriesland